1:3 Other Ways to Make the Sausage

 Bitcoin was the first true distributed ledger, setting the precedent for a sacrifice based approach to ensure transactions were honestly processed in a provable, unmodifiable way.

-The dominant version of Bitcoin (as of this writing) chose to implement a multi year development called the lightning network which creates a second layer of transaction processing on top of the primary bitcoin blockchain.
+The dominant version of Bitcoin (as of this writing) chose to implement a multi-year development called the lightning network which creates a second layer of transaction processing on top of the primary bitcoin blockchain.

 The lightning network system works by opening a channel of transactions where parties can make many transactions with each other without needing to send each transaction to the ledger.
+Instead, they send transactions through open lightning channels which only use the base bitcoin blockchain as an arbitrator if there is a conflict within the channel.

 This approach can be hugely beneficial for: